ohmp/james-project/src/adr/0036-eventbus.md

 ## Context

-James mailbox provides an event driven architecture.
+James mailbox uses an event driven architecture.

 MailboxListeners allow executing actions upon mailbox events.
 They could be used for a wide variety of purposes, like enriching mailbox managers features or enabling user notifications upon concurrent mailboxes operations.